 Protecting yourself from RMSF is the same as for other tick-borne diseases — prevent tick bites and get early treatment if you’re bitten and develop symptoms.

 The first step is to steer clear of tick habitats — usually grassy or wooded areas — whenever possible.
 This may just mean walking in the middle of hiking trails to avoid picking up a tick hitchhiker.

 Also use a tick collar to keep your dog from bringing ticks into your house.

 After spending time in tick country, check yourself, clothing, gear and pets.

 “Ticks usually wander around for minutes or hours before they actually find a spot on your body that they like and start taking their blood meal,” said Meshnick.
 “So inspection really works.”

 Adult ticks are easier to find, but in their larval or nymph stages, ticks are about the size of a poppy or sesame seed.
-The CDC has pictures of different ticks, but you don’t need to be a tick expert to get help.
+The CDC has pictures of

 As with Lyme disease, early treatment for RMSF is essential, because that reduces the risk for later complications or death.